alphagov/search-api/README.md

 you can compare the results side by side.

-The [health check script](https://github.com/alphagov/search-performance-explorer/blob/master/health-check.md) can be used to evaluate Rummager using a set of judgments about which documents are 'good' results for some sample queries.
+The [health check script](https://github.com/alphagov/search-performance-explorer/blob/master/health-check.md) can be used to evaluate Search API using a set of judgments about which documents are 'good' results for some sample queries.

 ### Changing the schema/Reindexing